Anindya0207/javascript-algorithms/src/playground/Strivers/STRIVERS.md

 NGE for flat array

 - take a stack and traverse from right to left in the array
-- For any element, keep popping from stack till stack.topp() is bigger than the current element
+- For any element, keep popping from stack till the current element is bigger than stack.topp()
-- then the stack.topp() is the NGE for the curent element
+- the NGE for the curent element is stack.topp() is the stack is not empty, otherwise NGe of the current element is -1
 - Push the current element in the stack

 ```javascript